usc-ctin583/usc-ctin583.github.io/docs/courseinfo.md

 ## 💐 Acknowledgments

 Some course handout material were derived from previous terms, professors, and GSIs.
-Firstly, I would not have been able to teach this course without my Student Assistant, **Haocheng Liu**.
+Firstly, I would not have been able to teach this course without my Student Assistants, **Haocheng Liu** (Fall 2023) and Nile Imtiaz (Spring 2024).
 Thank you to **Professor Sean Bloom** and **Professor Margaret Moser** for sharing your past lectures, resources, and assignmments with me.
 Thank you to **Professor Sam Roberts** for showing me the way from day one.
 Last but not least, thank you to **Professor Peter Brinson** for welcoming me into the VLab and sharing your knowledge, expertise, and wisdom with me throughout the entire semester.

 This course was heavily inspired by how courses are structured, run, and organized at UC Berkeley's [Computer Science]() and [Industrial Engineering and Operations Research]() departments.
 It was at my alumna matter where I learned how to make teaching content more accessible through course websites, Gradescope, Jupyter Notebooks, Labs, and much more.
 The following courses websites listed below significantly improved my learning experience at UC Berkeley and influenced my website's design.